What is Keyword Density Checker?

 Content cannibalization detection — compare keyword density profiles across similar pages to identify overlapping keyword targeting

-Keyword density is calculated as (number of times a keyword appears / total word count) x 100, expressed as a percentage.
-For example, if "email marketing" appears 15 times in a 1,000-word article, its density is 1.5%.
-In modern SEO, keyword density serves as a diagnostic indicator rather than a precise ranking factor — Google's algorithms use sophisticated natural language processing (NLP) and semantic understanding that goes far beyond simple term frequency.
-However, keyword density analysis remains valuable because excessively high density (above 3%) can trigger Google's keyword stuffing penalties, very low density (below 0.5%) may signal weak topical relevance, and density patterns reveal whether content naturally covers a topic or artificially repeats phrases.
+Keyword density is calculated as (keyword occurrences / total words) × 100, expressed as a percentage.
+If "email marketing" appears 15 times in a 1,000-word article, density is 1.5%.
+In 2026 SEO, density is a diagnostic indicator, not a ranking factor.
+Google's algorithms use sophisticated natural language processing (NLP) — BERT, MUM, and successor models — that understand semantic meaning far beyond term frequency.
+But density analysis still matters because:

 Combine density checks with intent coverage and structure quality.
 A balanced article usually includes variations, examples, and related entities rather than repeating one phrase.